Hold is also useful if you want to change values for a particular line item without changing the overall total.

 The held cell is highlighted gray.

-Note: If the cell is already colored by conditional formatting or by the compare function, then the gray background takes precedence.
+Note: If the cell is already colored by conditional formatting or by the compare function, the gray background takes precedence.

 The example below shows the values for Feb as held.